Overfitting

 The possibility of over-fitting exists when the criterion used for selecting the model is not the same as the criterion used to judge the suitability of a model.
 For example, a model might be selected by maximizing its performance on some set of training data, yet its suitability might be determined by its ability to perform well on unseen data; overfitting occurs when a model begins to "memorize" training data rather than "learning" to generalize from a trend.

 As an extreme example, if the number of parameters is the same as or greater than the number of observations, then a model can perfectly predict the training data simply by memorizing the data in its entirety.
 (For an illustration, see Figure 2.)
 Such a model will typically fail severely when making predictions.

-Overfitting is directly related to approximation error of the selected function class and the optimization error of the optimization procedure.
+Overfitting is related to both the complexity of the chosen model and how well it is optimized during training.
 A function class that is too large, in a suitable sense, relative to the dataset size is likely to overfit.
 Even when the fitted model does not have an excessive number of parameters, it is to be expected that the fitted relationship will appear to perform less well on a new dataset than on the dataset used for fitting (a phenomenon sometimes known as shrinkage).
 In particular, the value of the coefficient of determination will shrink relative to the original data.

 To lessen the chance or amount of overfitting, several techniques are available (e.g., model comparison, cross-validation, regularization, early stopping, pruning, Bayesian priors, or dropout).
 The basis of some techniques is to either (1) explicitly penalize overly complex models or (2) test the model's ability to generalize by evaluating its performance on a set of data not used for training, which is assumed to approximate the typical unseen data that a model will encounter.